cigink/trueLayer-movieLens/README.md

 `Docker` -> `Prefernces` -> `Resources` -> `Increase the memory inder advanced tab`

-Incase of any other error contact me at `cigink@gmail.com`
+In case of any other error contact me at `cigink@gmail.com`

 ## Improvements
-1. Further in this project, I would like to divide into seperate modules
+1. Further in this project, I would like to divide it into separate modules
 2. Write more tests